 There are diamonds that are supposed to be coloured, and they are judged by somewhat different criteria than diamonds that are supposed to be colourless.
 A diamond with a deep, rich colour can cost more than a colourless diamond of the same size.

-Experts recommend that a buyer who is purchasing an especially large or high-quality diamond should check that it’s been certified by a gemological laboratory such as the GIA.
+Experts recommend that a buyer who is purchasing an especially large or high-quality lab created diamond should check that it’s been certified by a gemological laboratory such as the GIA.
 The certification should be no more than six months old, and the diamond must not have been worn since it was certified.
 The jeweller should also be aware of that the diamond is certified and should belong to a trade organization that keeps them and their staff up-to-date on the latest trends.